wp-plugins/quick-featured-images/README.txt

 = Automatic Default Featured Images =

-**You can define rules for default featured images of new posts easily.** Every time you save a post Quick Featured Images will look for a rule to set the desired featured image for the saved post.
+**You can set rules for default featured images of new posts easily.** Every time you save a post Quick Featured Images will look for a rule to add the preset featured image to the saved post.

 You can define the rules based on

-1. standard post types 'Post' and 'Page'
+1. always the first content image.
 2. post categories
 3. post tags
+4. standard post types 'Post' and 'Page'
-4. all other custom post types supporting featured images
+5. all other custom post types supporting featured images
-5. all other custom taxonomies supporting featured images
+6. all other custom taxonomies supporting featured images
-6. always the first content image.

-The rules are easy to set: choose an image, a taxonmy, a value and save the settings.
-That's it. **You do not need to code.** Look at some examples:
+The rules are easy to set: choose an image, a taxonomy, a value and save the settings.
+That's it. **You do not need to code.**

-1. To set a default featured image for every new post:
-	1. choose the image
-	2. choose the taxonomy 'Post Type' and
-	3. choose the value 'Post'.
-2. To set a default featured image for every new post of the category 'Lorem ipsum':
-	1. choose the image
-	2. choose the taxonomy 'Category' and
-	3. choose the value 'Lorem ipsum'.
-3. To set a default featured image for every new custom taxonomy of a theme or a plugin, e.g. events of the category 'Concert':
-	1. choose the image
-	2. choose the taxonomy 'Event Category' and
-	3. choose the value 'Concert'.

 You can add, change and delete every rule whenever you want.
-So you get an **umlimited and precise set of rules** for automatic default featured images in your blog.
+So you get an **umlimited and precise set of rules** for automatic default featured images in your website.

 = Additional columns in posts lists =

-Quick Featured Images adds columns with the currently assigned featured image of each post.
+Quick Featured Images adds a column in posts lists.
+The additional column shows the currently assigned featured image of each post.
 With that you can get a **quick overview about all used images**.
 You can also see posts with no featured image at a glance.

 Under **'Featured Images'** &gt; **'Settings'** you can switch on and off the additional image column for every single post type, even custom post types if they support thumbnails.